 Not everyone wants to renovate.
 Some of us just want our Costco haul to stop living on the floor.
 Completely valid goal, and this setup actually delivers on it.

-r/costalrays installed a small recessed wall niche plus a wide floating shelf positioned high on the wall above LG front-loaders.
-The high shelf holds bulk paper towels, Kirkland bath tissue, and oversized detergent.
-The recessed niche below stores cleaning supplies without any brackets sticking out.
-A vacuum and hoses stay on the floor to one side.
+A small recessed wall niche sits alongside a wide floating shelf positioned high on the wall above front-loaders.
+The high shelf holds bulk paper towels, toilet paper, and oversized detergent.
+The recessed niche below stores cleaning supplies without any brackets sticking out into the room.
+A vacuum and hoses stay organized on the floor to one side.

-Look this isn’t ending up on an interior design blog.
+Look, this isn’t ending up on any interior design blogs anytime soon.
 But it solves a real problem: where do you put giant bulk packs that don’t fit anywhere sensible?
 Up high on dedicated shelving, that’s where.
-The recessed niche is especially clever it uses the space between wall studs so you gain storage depth without losing floor space.
+The recessed niche is especially clever since it uses space between wall studs, so you gain storage depth without losing floor space.

-Laundry room organization doesn’t have to look polished to be effective.
-A coat of paint on those shelves and a few matching bins to corral the loose items would elevate this setup without a single weekend of real renovation work.
-Practical first, pretty later that’s a completely legitimate approach.
+A coat of paint on the shelves and a few matching bins would elevate this setup without a single weekend of real renovation work.
+Practical first, pretty later.
+That’s a completely legitimate approach.

 5. A Functional but Cluttered Laundry Room That Needs a System

-Sometimes the most useful thing I can show you is a room that’s one good decision away from working really well.
+Sometimes the most useful thing you can see is a room that’s one good decision away from working really well.
 This is that room.

-r/HomeDecorating shares a laundry room with genuinely nice warm pine-plank walls, clean white ceramic tile floors, and two front-loaders side by side.
+The setup has genuinely warm pine-plank walls, clean white ceramic tile floors, and two front-loaders side by side.
 Wall-mounted utility shelving holds a mix of plastic tubs, paper products, and cleaning bottles.
-A mop bucket and rags sit near the machines.
-Supplies cover the sink cabinet with no real organizing logic.
+A mop bucket sits near the machines.
+Supplies cover the sink cabinet with no real organizing logic holding them together.

 The bones here are actually solid.
-Those pine walls are a feature, not a flaw they add character that most laundry rooms desperately lack.
+Those pine walls are a feature, not a flaw.
 The tile floor is clean and durable.
-The problem is pure systems failure: items land wherever there’s room rather than where they belong, which means finding anything requires scanning every surface in the room.
+The problem is a pure systems failure.
+Items land wherever there’s room rather than where they belong, which means finding anything requires scanning every surface in the room.

 The fix is genuinely simple.
 Introduce a consistent bin system on those shelves: